 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Wage Record Requests
+Subject: Wage Record Requests―Update

 PURPOSE:

-To provide Local Workforce Development Boards (Boards) with information and guidance on procedures for fulfilling individual requests for wage records.
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated information and guidance on procedures for fulfilling individual wage record requests and submitting wage change requests.

 BACKGROUND:

 The Employment Service program administered by the Texas Workforce Commission (TWC) is governed by the Wagner-Peyser Act and federal regulations published by the US Department of Labor’s Employment and Training Administration and is funded by unemployment insurance (UI) taxes assessed on employers through the Federal Unemployment Tax Act (26 United States Code, Chapter 23).